 According to the daily epidemiological bulletin, since the beginning of the pandemic Portugal has registered 1,846 deaths and 60,895 cases of infection.

-The deaths occurred in the Lisbon and Vale do Tejo region (5), in the North region (2) and in the Centre region (3).
+The three deaths were registered in the region of Lisbon and Vale do Tejo (1) and in the Northern region (2).

-The Azores now have 13 new cases, accounting for 8,607 cases and 41 deaths since the beginning of the pandemic.
+Madeira today registers one new case, accounting for 173 Covid-19 infections, with no deaths since the beginning of the pandemic.

 The DGS also reports that in the last 24 hours 130 patients have recovered, totalling 43,146 recovered people since the beginning of the pandemic in Portugal.